DC law requires you to obtain a DC driver’s license within 60 days of arriving in DC. You need at least 6 months left on your visa or DS-2019.

 Tip: Look for “Best Time to Visit this Location”, located near the bottom of the webpage for each DMV location.

-5. Complete Document Checklist and go take your Knowledge Test.
+5. Complete the Document Checklist and go take your Knowledge Test.

 - Go on the DMV website and complete the Document Verification Guide and print out the list it creates.